RACP International Medal

 The RACP Fellowship Committee will review all eligible nominations received and select an RACP International Medal recipient.

-The Fellowship Committee reserve the right not to select a recipient if all nominations received don't sufficiently meet the criteria.
+The Fellowship Committee reserves the right not to select a recipient if all nominations received don't meet the high standards required for this award.

 For more information about the RACP International Medal, contact the RACP Foundation.